TomfromBerlin/Debian-Pihole-Unbound/README.md

 Now, Pi-hole should be operational and you can grab another cup of coffee or tea as we're only halfway through.

-### Unbound
+### _Unbound_

-In order to get Unbound to cooperate, a few more steps are necessary than various instructions on the internet promise us.
+In order to get Unbound to cooperate, under Debian Bullseye a few more steps are necessary than various instructions on the internet promise us.
 Just installing it is not enough, but it is obviously necessary.
 In our case we just use the version that can be found in the repositories.
 This is currently version 1.9.xx.
-On GitHub you'll find a more recent version ([1.17.1](https://github.com/NLnetLabs/unbound)), but using the package from the standard repo avoids compiling and updating issues.
+On GitHub you'll find a [more recent version](/../../../../NLnetLabs/unbound)), but using the package from the standard repo avoids compiling and updating issues.

 |While we're at it: I can't say whether the steps shown here are necessary for later versions or whether a reconfiguration is even mandatory.
 Rumor has it that newer versions of Unbound no longer need certain changes described here.
 They may then be overwritten and everything runs like clockwork - or not.
 Time will tell.|
 |:-|